Real Estate Closings

 After all the parties have fulfilled their responsibilities per the Purchase and Sale Agreement (PASA), the parties may proceed to closing.
 The buyer brings the requisite money to be distributed to the seller after all other liabilities and encumbrances have been satisfied.

 After the deed has been signed and checks have been cut, we will need to record all necessary documents in the appropriate county Land Records Department: the deed, mortgage, satisfactions, and affidavits.
 Additionally, we must draft and issue a Title Insurance Policy to the new owner (and the lender, if the purchase was financed).
+Our detailed attention to this final stage ensures your legal protection extends well beyond finalization.

 Due to the vast amount of work and complex series of steps involved in any closing, retaining the services of a competent and efficient team of attorneys is critical to your success.
+We not only guide you through these steps but also provide strategic advice tailored to your unique situation, leveraging our deep knowledge of real estate law in Florida.
+Get in touch with a qualified real estate attorney in Jacksonville for experienced guidance.

-Preparing For A Commercial Real Estate Closing
+How To Prepare For A Commercial Real Estate Closing

 The main goal of the closing is to make sure the transfer deed gets recorded correctly and that all the money is paid the right way.
 Navigating the purchase or sale of commercial real estate property can be a daunting task, particularly for small business owners.
 Familiarizing yourself with the general steps involved can significantly reduce the stress associated with this intricate process.

 Outlined below are six key facets of a Florida commercial purchase and sale transaction, offering valuable guidance for both sellers and buyers.
+Each facet requires careful consideration and experienced insight to ensure compliance with state law while safeguarding your financial interests.

 Although not mandated by Florida, the commercial real estate closing process typically starts with a Letter of Intent (LOI).
 While the contents of an LOI aren't rigidly prescribed, certain essential elements must be covered, including: